Photo: Wikimedia Commons (CC BY-SA)

 Where to Eat: For local flavor, the market food stalls can't be beaten.
 For sit-down meals, Vitogo Parade has several restaurants serving Fijian, Indo-Fijian, and Chinese cuisine.
 The Bounty Restaurant near the wharf offers decent international fare with harbor views.
 But honestly, some of my best meals came from roadside stands and the recommendations of locals.

-- Dress Respectfully: Fiji is relatively conservative.
+Cultural Sensitivity: Fiji is relatively conservative.
 Cover shoulders and knees when visiting temples or villages.
 Remove hats and shoes when entering homes or sacred spaces.
 Beachwear is for the beach only.
+Always ask before photographing people, especially at temples or in villages.
+Many Fijians will happily pose, but some prefer privacy.
+Respect refusals graciously.
+And return every "Bula!" with enthusiasm—the warmth of Fijian culture is reciprocal.
+The more genuine interest you show, the more doors open.

 Frequently Asked Questions